eligosource/eventsourced/README.md

     val myActor = system.actorOf(Props(new MyActor with Emitter))

 Event messages sent by an emitter to a channel are always derived from (i.e. are a copy of) the current event message (an `Emitter` is also `Receiver` and maintains a *current* event message, see also section [Receiver](#receiver)).
-A call to the `Emitter.emitter` method with a channel name as argument creates a [`MessageEmitter`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.MessageEmitter) object that captures the named channel and the current event message.
-Calling `sendEvent` on that object modifies the captured event message with the specified event argument and sends the updated event message to the channel.
-A `MessageEmitter` object can also be sent to other actors (or threads) and used there i.e. a `MessageEmitter` object is thread-safe.
+A call to the `emitter` method with a channel name as argument creates a [`MessageEmitter`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.MessageEmitter) object that captures the named channel and the current event message.
+Calling `sendEvent` on that object modifies the captured event message with the specified event argument and sends the updated event message to the channel (see also channel [usage hints](#usage-hints)).
+A `MessageEmitter` object can also be sent to other actors (or threads) and be used there i.e. a `MessageEmitter` object is thread-safe.

 The `Emitter` trait can also be combined with the stackable `Eventsourced` and/or `Confirm` traits where `Emitter` must always be the first modification.
 For example: